 14. When should you speak with an attorney?

 If you have any questions about the process of receiving benefits or your rights as an employee in Iowa, consult with an attorney.
-The Platt Law Firm offers free consultations for personal injury and workers compensation inquiries, and we will travel to meet with you if you live outside the Des Moines area.
+The Platt Law Firm skilled lawyers offer free consultations for personal injury and workers compensation inquiries, and we will travel to meet with you if you live outside the Des Moines and Urbandale, IA area.
 Call us locally to set up a meeting at 515-278-1522.